FSIN-ohm/Matomat-Documentation/docs/rest_api.md

 __Reply__
 ```
 {
-   data: {
-      id:<transaction id as long>,
+    "id":<transaction id as long>,
-      date:<transaction date as string>,
+    "date":<transaction date as string>,
-      sender:<user id of the sender as long>,
+    "sender":<user id of the sender as long>,
-      recipient:<user id of the recipient as long>,
+    "receiver":<user id of the receiver as long>,
-      amount:<amount of money transfared in cent as long>,
+    "amount":<amount of money transfared in cent as long>,
-      transaction_type:<type of the transaction as string>
+    "transaction_type":"<type of the transaction as string>
-   },
-   status:"ok"
-]
+}
 ```

 ----